 Unless you already have magically white (or super light blonde) hair, you're going to need to bleach.
 In that case, here's a list of supplies for you:

-- Salon Care 20 Volume Developer - Cream developer is preferred to liquid, seems to mix a little easier.
+- Salon Care 20 Volume Developer: Cream developer is preferred to liquid because it seems to mix a little easier.

 - Dye Brush

-If your hair happens to be pre-lightened, you're good to start dying.
+If your hair happens to be pre-lightened, you're good to start dyeing.
 Here's what you'll need for that:

 - Dye Brush